Private API

 : The physical structure definition.prn::Bool=true

-: If true, print progress information.
+: If true, print progress information during system creation.

 Returns